Tisawesomeness/Minecord/README.md

 - *Log Channel:* The bot will send errors and debugging messages to this channel.
 Set to 0 to disable.
 - *Join Log Channel:* The bot will send server join/leave messages to this channel.
 Set to 0 to disable.
 - *Log Webhook:* The webhook URL to send log messages to.
 Set to blank to disable.
+- *Status Webhook:* The webhook URL to send status messages to.
+Set to blank to disable.
 - *Is Self Hosted:* Leave as `true` if you are self-hosting the bot.
 - *Author:* The name of the person hosting the bot.
 - *Author Tag:* The Discord tag of the person hosting the bot.